 Where t is the sample period, \hat{y} is potential output, y is actual output and λ is the restriction parameter that determines the degree of smoothness of the trend.
 The choice of the value of λ is crucial since it determines how fast the cycle disappears and actual output is brought back to potential output.
-The higher is the penalty (the value of λ), the smoother the series since the λ reflects the maximum change allowed in the values of potential GDP in two consecutive periods.
-Since this study uses annual data, we have used $\lambda = 6.25$ as suggested by Ravn and Uhlig (2002).
+The higher is the penalty (the value of λ), the smoother the series since the value of λ reflects the maximum change allowed in the values of potential output in two consecutive periods.
+Baxter and King(1999) have shown that a value around 10 is much more appropriate in case of annual data.
+In this study, we have used $\lambda = 6.25$ as suggested by Raven and Uhlig (2002).